This spinach and prosciutto salad is dressed up with a basil vinaigrette. A perfect way to celebrate early spring crops.

 Special Diet Recipe Modifications:

-- GAPS and SCD – Substitute apple cider vinegar for the balsamic.
+- GAPS and SCD – Substitute Raw Apple Cider Vinegar for the balsamic.

 - Whole30 – Omit the honey from the dressing.